meltjh/nas-app2/README.md

 <img src="https://github.com/meltjh/nas-app2/raw/master/doc/input.png" width="250">

 The button to read the story is disabled until all the words are filled in.
+When all the words are filled in, the text field is disabled.

 <img src="https://github.com/meltjh/nas-app2/raw/master/doc/input_done.png" width="250">